 You will be assessed against the eight Teacher’s Standards, based on the evidence of your teaching, your wider contribution to school life and your ability to reflect on and evaluate these experiences.
 Assessment will be carried out in school and moderated by your University tutor.

-PGCE students will write three assignments.
-These are designed to deepen your reflection on your school experience in the light of educational research, As well as being assessed in their own right, the assignments will contribute evidence towards your assessments against the Teacher’s Standards.
+PGCE students will write three assignments, these assignments will contribute evidence towards your assessments against the Teacher’s Standards.

 How school placements work

 During the training year you will have two placements.
 You will have a main placement school where you will be for the majority of the school year, and in addition there will be a second smaller placement of approximately 6 weeks.

 Your placement schools are selected through discussion with yourself and the partner schools to ensure that you are placed in the right training environment.

 These schools will be a short distance from one another as all of our partner schools are within a 25 minute drive of each other.

 Our primary schools will enable you to teach Early years, KS1 and 2 students.

 We have a total of 14 partner schools and this includes 9 primary schools.